SyedMoin-lab/XML-Coding-Java/README.md

 ### File Descriptions

 - **BoostDraftCodingAssignmentJava/**
-  - **src/**: Contains all the source code files.
+  - **src/**: This folder contains all the source code files.
     - **boostdraftcodingassignment/**
-      - **BoostDraftCodingAssignment.java**: Main class to run the XML validation console application.
+      - **BoostDraftCodingAssignment.java**: This is the main file that runs the application and tests the XML validator.
-      - **Testcase.java**: Contains test cases for validating different XML strings.
+      - **Testcase.java**: A helper class that holds test cases for the XML validator.
     - **xmlvalidatorlibrary/**
-      - **SimpleXmlValidator.java**: Provides the XML validation logic.
+      - **SimpleXmlValidator.java**: This is where the magic happens.
+It contains the logic to validate XML strings.

 ## How It Works

 ### Validation Logic

-The `SimpleXmlValidator` class handles the XML validation process.
-It performs the following tasks:
+The `SimpleXmlValidator` class is the heart of our XML validation.
+Here’s a breakdown of what it does:

-1. **Initialization**:
+1. **Setup**:
-   - Uses a stack data structure to track the opening tags as they are encountered in the XML string.
-This helps ensure that tags are properly nested and closed in the correct order.
+   - It uses a stack to keep track of the tags as it processes the XML string.
+This helps ensure that tags are correctly nested.

-2. **Tag Processing**:
+2. **Processing Tags**:
-   - As the XML string is read character by character, the class identifies the start of tags when it encounters a `<` character.
-   - It then determines the end of the tag with the corresponding `>` character.

-3. **Tag Handling**:
-   - **Closing Tags**: Tags that start with `/` are treated as closing tags.
-The method checks if this closing tag matches the most recent opening tag by comparing it with the tag at the top of the stack.
-If there’s a mismatch or if the stack is empty when it should not be, the XML is considered invalid.
-   - **Opening Tags**: Tags without a `/` are considered opening tags.
-The method ensures that these tags do not contain attributes or spaces, as only simple tags are supported.
-Valid opening tags are pushed onto the stack.
+   - As the XML string is read, the class looks for tags (things between `<` and `>`).
+When it finds an opening tag, it pushes it onto the stack.
+If it finds a closing tag, it checks if it matches the most recent opening tag.
+If not, it’s an invalid XML.

-4. **Final Check**:
+3. **Final Check**:
-   - After processing all characters in the XML string, the method verifies that the stack is empty.
-An empty stack indicates that all opening tags had corresponding closing tags, confirming the XML’s validity.
+   - Once it has processed the entire string, the stack should be empty if all tags were properly closed.
+If the stack isn’t empty, it means there are unmatched opening tags, so the XML is invalid.

 ### Testing

-The `BoostDraftCodingAssignment` class is responsible for testing the `SimpleXmlValidator` class.
-It does the following:
+The `BoostDraftCodingAssignment` class runs several tests to make sure everything is working correctly:

 1. **Setup**:
-   - Initializes a list of `TestCase` objects, each holding an XML string and the expected result (true for valid, false for invalid).
+   - It creates a list of test cases, each with an XML string and what the expected result should be (valid or invalid).

-2. **Validation and Output**:
-   - Runs each test case through the `SimpleXmlValidator.determineXml` method.
+2. **Run Tests**:
-   - Compares the validation result with the expected outcome.
-If they match, it prints "OK"; if not, it prints "NG" and counts the failure.
+   - It checks each XML string with the validator and compares the result to the expected outcome.
+It then prints out whether each test passed or failed and gives a summary at the end.
-   - Outputs a summary of the number of successful tests compared to the total number of tests run.

-### Test Case Management

-The `TestCase` class serves as a container for test case data, simplifying the management and execution of multiple tests.

-## Usage
+### Running the Program

-### Command-Line Execution in Visual Studio Code
+To run this application in Visual Studio Code:

 1. **Open Visual Studio Code**:
-   - Ensure you have the Java Extension Pack installed for a better development experience.
+   - Make sure you have the Java Extension Pack installed.

 2. **Navigate to the `src` Directory**:
-   - Use the terminal in Visual Studio Code to change to the `src` directory:
+   - Open the terminal in Visual Studio Code and change to the `src` directory:

      ```bash
      cd src
      ```

 3. **Compile the Program**:
-   - Compile the Java files using the following command:
+   - Use the following command to compile the Java files:

      ```bash
      javac boostdraftcodingassignment/BoostDraftCodingAssignment.java xmlvalidatorlibrary/SimpleXmlValidator.java boostdraftcodingassignment/Testcase.java